Is your washing machine washed up? Is your dryer burning out? If so, it’s time to consider an upgrade.

 Domestic laundry machines come with a manufacturer’s warranty and don’t last longer than a couple of years.
 And if a domestic machine is used in a commercial environment, the warranty is void.
 Commercial laundry equipment is built to sustain more use.
 While the cost of these machines is higher than their domestic counterparts, they have a longer lifespan and come with an extended warranty.
 Maytag® commercial laundry machines are backed by a five-year limited warranty—all parts covered.

 Because commercial washers and dryers are designed for continuous use, they’re more expensive than domestic machines.
 But even though domestic machines cost less, they're more expensive in the long run.
 There’s no warranty for a domestic washer or dryer if used in a commercial environment.

 Commercial-grade machines use the same water and power supplies as domestic machines, but if you’re looking for more capacity, then it could become an issue.

 At Lakeside Laundry Equipment, our commercial-grade machines have the same footprint as domestic machines.

 Which Machines Should You Choose?

 While the initial cost of commercial laundry machines is greater than domestic machines, the savings you’ll achieve throughout the life of the machines make it the more economical choice.
 If you can afford to make the investment, commercial laundry equipment will pay off in the long run.

 The Lakeside Laundry Equipment team is here to help you select the best commercial washers and dryers to help you succeed in the ongoing operation of your business or facility.
-We’ve placed thousands of commercial laundry machines in a range of high-usage applications in multi-housing locations, on-premise laundry facilities, and coin-operated laundromats across Michigan, Ohio, Western Pennsylvania, and West Virginia.
+We’ve placed thousands of commercial laundry machines in a range of high-usage applications in multi-housing locations, on-premise laundry facilities, and coin-operated laundromats across Michigan, Ohio, and Western Pennsylvania.